clairesunstudio/clairesun-netlify-app-new/src/pages/about/index.md

     startDate: May 2015
     endDate: Present
     descriptions: >-
-      * Lead the design, development and documentation efforts for the state's open-source design system and component libraries.
-Uphold design-development workflow through design reviews and code reviews.
+      * Spearheaded the design, development efforts for the state's open-source design system and component libraries.

-      * Hands-on UX research and design, React and front-end Drupal development for Mass.gov and other Digital Service products.
+      * Practice area lead in UX research, UI design, and front-end development for Mass.gov and other Digital Service products.
+Uphold design-to-development workflow through design reviews, code reviews and product releases.

-      * Onboard and guide in-house and vendor designers and developers.
-Mentor design interns.

-      * Provide digital consulting services for partner state-agency projects in research, design and tech solutions.
+      * Provide digital consultancy for partner state organizations in service design, application design, and technical solutions.

+      * Hire and onboard in-house and vendor designers and developers; mentor junior designers and interns.

+  - jobTitle: College Course Instructor
+    workPlace: Massachusetts College of Art and Design
+    startDate: Fall 2023
+    endDate: ""
+    descriptions: |-
+      Designed and taught course The Art of Data Visualization
-  - jobTitle: Visual Designer (Part-time)
+  - jobTitle: Visual Designer
-    workPlace: UMass Boston
+    workPlace: UMass Boston (Part-time)
     startDate: Mar 2014
     endDate: May 2015
     descriptions: |-
-      * Designed and produced promotional materials
-      * Event filming and post production
+      Designed and produced promotional materials.
+Event filming and post production.
-  - jobTitle: Web Designer
+  - jobTitle: UI/UX Designer
     startDate: May 2014
     endDate: Oct 2014
     workPlace: StudentUniverse
     descriptions: >-
-      * Contributed to the redesign of StudentUniverse.com and the new mobile app through wireframe creation, template mockup, and branding design.
+      Contributed to the redesign of StudentUniverse.com and the launch of an enterprise mobile app through wireframing, branding design and usability testing and iterations.

-      * Designed graphics for use on the website and the marketing emails.
   - jobTitle: Design Internship
     workPlace: NH Division of Economic Development, Concord, NH
     startDate: Sep 2013